Experience

 1- Choose a thin, technical ski sock to avoid pressure points and promote blood circulation in the foot.

-2- Choose a sole adapted to the shape of your foot to prevent it from crushing and bumping against the shell.
+2- Choose a sole adapted to the shape of your foot to prevent it from crushing against the shell.
 Ask a sales assistant for advice.

 How do I store my ski boots?